How To Run Your First Customer Interviews

 If you find this subject interesting, then you’ll love all of the great resources available online.

-How To Conduct User Interviews, the d.school Empathy Fieldguide, or Envato’s Techniques For Empathy Interviews In Design Thinking.
+I recommend articles like How To Conduct User Interviews, the d.school Empathy Fieldguide, or Envato’s Techniques For Empathy Interviews In Design Thinking.

-Value Proposition Design is great, full of ideas for tests and creative interviews.
+The book Value Proposition Design is great, full of ideas for tests and creative interviews.